lappsgrid-incubator/Eager/rabbitmq/README.md

 ## RabbitMQ

 All of the message queue types extend the `RabbitMQ` base class which handles the common tasks of opening a connection, creating a channel, and registering `Consumers`.
-All queues have at least to constuctors;
+All queues have at least two constuctors;

 ```
 public RabbitMQ(String name) { ... }